Z2PackDev/Z2Pack/doc/source/tutorial.rst

 ========
 The following Tutorial gives an introduction to the Z2Pack **Python** package.
 If you are looking for a Tutorial for Z2Pack online, go `here`_.
-The `Documentation`_ of Z2Pack provides more detailed information about the classes, methods and available parameters.
+The :ref:`Documentation<core>` of Z2Pack provides more detailed information about the classes, methods and available parameters.

 In the first section, the two classes ``System`` and ``Plane``